Coupeville Farm to School

 Coupeville Farm to School began in early 2013 when a group of parents, teachers, school food service staff, and local food advocates met to identify ways local food and agriculture could be integrated into the Coupeville School District through garden based education.
 This organization serves children of all ages in the Coupeville School District.

 CF2S has had great success, thanks to tremendous, ongoing support from our community and our schools.
-We have grown from one small educational garden by the elementary school to now serving every Coupeville School District student, staffed by a Program Director and Educational Coordinator and a School Farm Assistant who works with our School Farm Manager.
+We have grown from one small educational garden to now serving every Coupeville School District student, staffed by a Program Director and Educational Coordinator and a School Farm Assistant who works with our School Farm Manager.
 In partnership with the district, the 1 acre School Farm/outdoor classroom has produced 4000 pounds of food this year for our district’s cook-from-scratch kitchen that goes directly to feed our students.
 As schools face budget shortfalls, we are committed to the success of the school farm and continue to fund the Farm Manager's position.

 We began by renovating the garden at Coupeville Elementary School to use as an outdoor classroom and community space.
-In the last year we have expanded our programming to include a Middle/High School garden and outdoor classroom, host a daily Advisory class at the Middle/High school, and we have begun work on "The Wolf Patch" a high school garden run by CTE (Career and Technical Education) students.
-We also host Summer Camps for K-12th grade sstudents.
+In the last year we have expanded to include a Middle/High School garden and outdoor classroom, host a daily Advisory class at the Middle/High school, and we have begun work on "The Wolf Patch" a high school garden run by CTE (Career and Technical Education) students.
+We also host Summer Camps for K-12th grade students.
 Teachers are being provided with resources to connect garden-based activities with educational standards, incorporating lessons in science, mathematics, and language arts.
 Cooking classes in the late fall and winter months encourage students to be courageous eaters and explore foods from many cultures.

 The School Farm, in collaboration with the district's Connected Food Program, has produced thousands of pounds of healthy produce for the cafeteria in the past 4 years.
 Students spend class time at the farm helping to plant, harvest and sample a variety of vegetables like kale, broccoli raab, tomatoes, and cucumbers, further encouraging them to be curious eaters and to appreciate the life cycle of their food.